sophialyj/system-design-primer/README.md

 ##### Don’t Overuse Artificial Primary Keys
 Artificial primary keys are nice because they can make the schema less volatile.

+##### Membership changes
+Notice that virtual nodes can join and leave the network at any time without impacting the operation of the ring.

+When a new node joins the network
+1. The joining node announce its presence and its id to some well known VNs or just broadcast)
+2. All the neighbors (left and right side) will adjust the change of key ownership as well as the change of replica memberships.
+This is typically done synchronously.
+3. The joining node starts to bulk copy data from its neighbor in parallel asynchronously.
+4. The membership change is asynchronously propagate to the other nodes.
+When an existing node leaves the network (e.g. crash)
+1. The crashed node no longer respond to gossip message so its neighbors knows about it.
+2. The neighbor will update the membership changes and copy data asynchronously

 ##### Source(s) and further reading: SQL tuning